myIITrehab/projectTwo/README.md

 Group Members:

 Akvile - I believe that my strengths are in creating semantic HTML and CSS to make for a strong website.
 I still want to practice JavaScript more and learn to utilize more of that in my sites.

+Aury - I'd like to believe that JavaScript is my forte.
+I am also pretty confident about my capacity to build strong semantic HTML.